open-cx/open-cx/docs/templates/Development-Report.md

 ---

 ## Implementation
+Regular product increments are a good practice of product management.
-During implementation, while not necessary, it

-It might be also useful to explain a few aspects of the code that have the greatest potential to confuse software engineers about how it works.
+While not necessary, sometimes it might be useful to explain a few aspects of the code that have the greatest potential to confuse software engineers about how it works.
 Since the code should speak by itself, try to keep this section as short and simple as possible.

 Use cross-links to the code repository and only embed real fragments of code when strictly needed, since they tend to become outdated very soon.